Agurain/Salvatierra: Geography

-The municipality is located at the centre of the eastern Alavese Plains on a low ridge 605 m above sea level.
+The municipality is located at the centre of the eastern Alavese Plains on a low ridge 605 metres above sea level.
 It comprises a core built-up area consisting of three historical streets running north to south, Zapatari, Mayor, and Carnicería, with ancient guild clusters on each.
 Two watercourses at the foot of the ridge, the Santa Barbara and Zadorra, historically outlined the town's north and west limits but are now increasingly absorbed by rapid urban development.
 Several old neighbourhoods, such as the Madura, La Magdalena, and San Jorge, are located outside the town's walls.
-In the 1950s and 1960s, a spraw called La Moncloa developed on both sides of the road connecting the Portal del Rey (the main south entrance to the town) and the train station.
+In the 1950s and 1960s, a sprawl called La Moncloa developed on both sides of the road connecting the Portal del Rey (the main south entrance to the town) and the train station.
 The town continues growing east beside the Madura through new housing projects in the 2000s such as Harresi Parkea.

 Villages in the vicinity of the municipality of Salvatierra include: